sptz45/sse-breaker/README.md

 # sse-breaker

-An implementation of the *Circuit Breaker* stability design pattern in the Scala programming language.
+An implementation of the **Circuit Breaker** stability design pattern in the Scala programming language.

 ## Usage

-To use all you need to do is instantiate a `CircuitExecutor` with the appropriate configuration and call its `apply` method passing the closure containing the code with the high error rate (usually an *Integration Point*).
+To use the **Circuit Breaker**, all you need to do is instantiate a `CircuitExecutor` with the appropriate configuration and call its `apply` method passing the closure containing the code with the high error rate (usually an **Integration Point**).
+If the circuit is *closed* or *half-open* then the executor will execute the closure else (if it is in the *open* state) the executor will throw an `OpenCircuitExeption` without executing the closure.

 	class StocksService(stocks: StocksGateway) {

-	  val guard = new CircuitExecutor(name="stocks-breaker")
+	  val failFast = new CircuitExecutor(name="stocks-breaker")

-	  def getQuote(ticker: String): Int = guard {
+	  def getQuote(ticker: String): Int = failFast {
 	    stocks.getQuote(ticker)
 	  }
 	}

+For more information see the scaladoc of `CircuitExecutor`, `CircuitBreaker` and `CircuitConfiguration`.

 ## License